Seek knowledge

 Good morning everyone,

-Our thought for today: “The strategically small church”
+Our thought for today: “Plunder the Bible”

 God bless,